denstiny/styledoc.nvim/README.md

 3. After installation, you might need to run :TSUpdate to ensure Treesitter is up to date with the latest grammar files.

 ---

-### Quick Start:

-1. Open your Markdown file.
-2. Invoke the :NeoMarkPreview command to start real-time preview.
-3. Begin editing and watch your changes come to life instantly.

----
 ### Advanced Configuration: